Watauga County, North Carolina: Government

 Watauga County is governed by an elected Board of Commissioners who provide administration policy for the appointed County Manager.

 Watauga County is a member of the regional High Country Council of Governments.

 Public safety

 County sheriff and municipal police

 The Sheriff's Office provides court protection, jail management, and protection of all county owned facilities for all of Watauga County and patrol and detective services for the unincorporated areas of the county.
 The towns of Boone, Beech Mountain, Blowing Rock, and Seven Devils have municipal police departments.

 Fire protection and emergency services

 Fire protection is provided by 13 fire departments in Watauga County including Beaver Dam, Boone, Beech Mountain, Cove Creek, Deep Gap, Foscoe, Meat Camp, Shawneehaw, Stewart, Simmons, Todd, and Zionville.
-The Emergency Management Office coordinates resources for emergency services.
+The Emergency Management Office coordinates resources for emergency services and also provides countywide EMS service.

 Politics

 Historically, Watauga's strong Unionist sympathies – though not as strong as North Carolina highland-mountain counties like Avery and Mitchell, or counties with Quaker, antislavery histories like Yadkin – meant the county voted mainly Republican during the Solid South Democrat era, except in Presidential landslides.
 The only Democrats to gain an absolute majority of the county's vote in the 20th century were Franklin Roosevelt in 1932 and 1936, and by a very narrow margin, Lyndon B. Johnson in 1964, while Woodrow Wilson in 1912 and Bill Clinton in 1992 obtained pluralities in three-cornered contests.
 The growth of Appalachian State University, with its predominantly left-leaning electorate, has strengthened the Democratic Party's standing and it carried the county in 2008, 2016, 2020 and 2024.
 The county has also proved favorable for Libertarians, with Watauga being Gary Johnson's best county in all of North Carolina in both his 2012 and 2016 campaigns.